You are listening to the Sean Hannity Radio Show Podcast.

 Many countries are working with us to increase economic and diplomatic pressure on North Korea, but I continue to call on all those responsible nations to enforce and implement UN sanctions and impose their own measures like the ones I am announcing today.

-Thanking the Chinese for stopping their banks for doing business with North Korea and an executive order for sanctions on foreign banks that do trade with North Korea, and he wants other countries to do the same.
+That was the president and him speaking earlier today, signing an executive order punishing any individuals, companies, banks that do business with North Korea, thanking the Chinese for stopping their banks for doing business with North Korea, and an executive order for sanctions on foreign banks that do trade with North Korea, and he wants other countries to do the same.

-Now, this probably is the next greatest step in this ongoing conflict that uh potentially could end very, very poorly for the entire world because there's not a whole lot of good options.
+Now, this probably is the next greatest step in this ongoing conflict that potentially could end very, very poorly for the entire world because there's not a whole lot of good options.

-Former Speaker of the House, Newt Gingrich is with us.
+Former Speaker of the House Newt Gingrich is with us.

 How are you, sir?